Aadyish/arena1/README.md

-to run the server:
+to run the server, run "cd arena" and then "python manage.py runserver"
-cd arena
-python manage.py runserver